-With a 72% growth rate from 2000 to 2015, Asian-Americans are the fastest growing racial or ethnic group in the United States, and approximately 33% of those Asian-Americans are 24 or younger.
+With a 72% growth rate from 2000 to 2015, Asian-Americans are the fastest growing racial or ethnic group in the United States, and approximately one-third of those Asian-Americans are 24 or younger.

 YALA was born from the realization of the apparent necessity of a national platform to unite those struggling with consolidating their seemingly disparate identities as Asian-Americans and youth seeking to use their voices.

 The model minority stereotype has driven a racial wedge between Asian-Americans and other minority groups, and similar wedges exist among virtually all minorities.
 Moving forward from a history of fractured relationships will require minorities to act in solidarity with one another and emphasize the importance of intersectionality as members of both American and minority populations.